Prepare to indulge your taste buds with the ultimate culinary treat as we delve into the delectable and diverse world of Belgian cuisine.

 Traditional Belgian Christmas dinner

 Unlike in some European countries, Belgian families usually enjoy their main festive feast on Christmas Eve, rather than Christmas Day.
 They also exchange gifts afterward.
-A traditional Belgian Christmas dinner consists of a three-course meal which starts with appetizers or a soup.
+A traditional Belgian Christmas dinner consists of a three-course meal that starts with appetizers or a soup.
 The main dish is usually turkey, chicken, or seafood served with potato croquettes.

-Cake is usually eaten for dessert, with the Yule log (bûche de Noël in French and Kerststronk in Flemish) being a popular choice.
+Cake is usually eaten for dessert, with the Yule log (bûche de Noël in French and Kerststronk in Dutch) being a popular choice.
 This is essentially a delicious chocolate-covered sponge cake made to look like a wooden log.

 Couque de Dinant